Apple Black Friday sales you don’t want to miss today | CNN Underscored

 Sport Band ($41.97, originally $59.95; nomadgoods.com)

 We’ve been wearing this watch band for a few weeks now and we’re into it.
-It’s comfortable throughout daily wear, gets us through sweaty workouts since it’s waterproof.
+It’s comfortable throughout daily wear and gets us through sweaty workouts since it’s waterproof.
 Not to mention, it comes in five different colors to fit your personal style.

 Rugged Band ($41.97, originally $59.95; nomadgoods.com)